FIWARE/keycloak-jades-vc-issuer/README.md

 | `digestAlgorithm`| no | `"SHA256"` | Algorithm used for computing the digest of the data to be signed |
 | `includeSignatureType` | no | `false`| Sets if the signature MimeType string must be included into the signed header ('typ' attribute) |

+### Example

+The directory [./doc](./doc) provides an example for running Keycloak with the plugin using `docker-compose`.
+The description also lists example requests for obtaining a credential.